Jerome Brown: Death and legacy

 Brown died on June 25, 1992, at the age of 27, following an automobile accident in Brooksville, Florida, in which both he and his 12-year-old nephew were killed when Brown lost control of his ZR1 Chevrolet Corvette at high speed and crashed into a palm tree.
 Brown was buried in his hometown of Brooksville.

 In 2000, the Jerome Brown Community Center was opened in Brooksville in memory of Brown.

-Brown's son Dee Brown (born 1982) was drafted in the 10th round of the 2005 MLB Draft by the Washington Nationals.
+Brown's son Dee Brown (born 1982) was drafted in the 10th round of the 2005 MLB draft by the Washington Nationals.
 He played four seasons of minor league baseball as an outfielder in the Nationals farm system and another two seasons with the Winnipeg Goldeyes of the independent Northern League.

 Brown and former teammate Reggie White were documented together in an episode of the NFL Network series A Football Life that aired in 2011.
 White, who died in 2004, was invited to speak at a Billy Graham Crusade being held in Philadelphia the day Brown was killed and was informed just before he went on stage of his friend's death.
 When he came up to the pulpit to speak, White deviated from his prepared remarks and his speech opened with the following:

 Tonight, I had planned on sharing my testimony, but it's kinda been altered.
 Today I lost a great friend; Philadelphia lost a great player, Jerome Brown died today.

 An emotional White, pausing to wipe tears from his eyes, continued as the crowd gasped in shock at hearing that Brown was dead.
 He said that Brown was one of the best men he ever knew, praised his family, and called him one of his best friends.

 Legacy

 Along with teammate Reggie White, Brown helped anchor an Eagles defense that intimidated and dominated offenses of the late 1980s and early 1990s.
 By the end of the 1991 season, Brown had established himself as one of the league's premier defensive tackles, being elected as an All-Pro for a second consecutive year.
 Brown was not only a fan favorite, but a favorite of his first NFL head coach Buddy Ryan, who once remarked, "if you had 45 Jerome Browns, you would win every game."

 Brown's jersey number (#99) was retired by the Eagles on September 6, 1992, in an emotional pre-game ceremony at Veterans Stadium, prior to the Eagles' first game of the 1992 season.
-After his death, Eagles players and fans started the unofficial motto "Bring it home for Jerome," an indirect reference among Eagles fans to bringing a Super Bowl title to the city in Brown's honor.
+After his death, Eagles players and fans started the unofficial motto "Bring it home for Jerome," a reference among Eagles fans to bringing a Super Bowl title to the city in Brown's honor.
 The Eagles would win Super Bowl LII on February 4, 2018, which would have been Brown's 53rd birthday.

-Brown is mentioned in The Wonder Years track "We Could Die Like This" off their 4th album The Greatest Generation with the lyrics: "We watched the '92 Birds take the field without Jerome Brown".